68 Ways with Farm-Fresh Eggs

 This quiche-like pie uses two of summer’s showstoppers— tomatoes and basil–mixed with gooey mozzarella, and egg for a combination of savory and sweet.
 This dish is perfect for an afternoon brunch or lunch outdoors.

 You don't have to be a professional to make Pavlova with Lemon Cream and Berries.
 Assemble the elegant berry dessert just before serving; you can make the meringue up to two days ahead and store it in an airtight container.

-The Spanish word "migas" translates as "crumbs" and rightfully so.
 This typical breakfast taco incorporates lightly crushed tortilla chips along with a mixture of eggs scrambled with diced tomatoes, chopped jalapeño peppers and onion.
 Sprinkle with reduced-fat Mexican four-cheese blend just before serving.

 Recipe: Migas Tacos

 Just when we thought make-ahead breakfasts couldn't get any easier!
 This reader-inspired recipe starts with frozen Texas toast and assembles in about 15 minutes.
 After assembling, simply chill for at least 4 hours and bake.

 - Recipe: Italian Bread Pudding

 Mix quick-cooking brown rice with crisp, sautéed snap peas, green onions, and matchstick cut carrots for this fast Asian dish.
 With fried egg and soy sauce, it has all the flavor of a restaurant rendition without the cost.
 Add precooked chicken for a quick and easy one-dish meal.